andrealancichinetti/oneitempool/README.md

 	pool.Put(allocated)
 }

+As a general rule, after using Put(), you should not hold any reference to the item, because it might be changed later.

 ```
 This is clearly more limited than sync.Pool, but if you need performance, it might be faster.
 Here is a (small and artificial) benchmark: